 That's why they've taken every precaution to ensure that providers can get the information they need to move forward with the claims process.

 Educate your clients about their Lasso ID card.
 On the back of that card, there is a Customer Service phone number for providers.

 On the other end of that number is a friendly, welcoming team of representatives that has been coached up on this issue.

-What Are the CMS Guidelines?
+What Are the Clinical Access Rules?

-That's why it's important to let your clients know about the customer service number on the back of the card.
+It's important to let your clients know about the customer service number on the back of the card.
 All the provider must do is call that number, and they'll be coached up and ready to go.